kzaky/khaledzaky.com/about/index.md

 I use this website for several purposes including:

-- General info about me for people who are curious
+- Information about myself for the curious minds
-- A venue to publish my ideas, and finidings with the world
+- A venue to [publish](/blog/) some of my ideas
-- A tool for practice [new things I’m learning](https://github.com/kzaky/khaledzaky.com)
+- A tool for practice new things I’m [learning](https://github.com/kzaky/khaledzaky.com)

 Here’s some of the technical details you may (or may not) be interested in: